svssathvik7/docs/docs/home/basics/guides/swap/act2/Non-Btc-to-Non-Btc.md

 id: non-btc-to-non-btc
 ---

-# Bridge between non-Bitcoin assets
+# Swap between non-Bitcoin assets

 You can easily swap non-Bitcoin assets on Garden by following these steps.